kiranrj/metrics-ingestion-service/README.md

 * **Timer**: Timing values and their stats vaklues like min, max and mean

 #### Supported data stores
-Store type can be configured via the `STORE` config and following are the supported store types
+Following are the supported store types and store type can be configured via the [STORE](https://github.com/kiranrj/metrics-ingestion-service/blob/main/.env#L5) config
 * **Redis**: Leveraged as a basic key-value store
 * **In-memory**: For testing and scope limited to aggregator service
 * ~~**Kafka**: Kafka streams KTable as the store~~.
 (To be implemented)

 ### Future work
-Since this is part of weekend quest learn Typescript, extensive frameworks have been deliberately avoided.
+Since this is part of my weekend quest to learn Typescript, extensive frameworks have been intentionally avoided.
 And following is the wishlist for future work
 * Unit tests ([jest](https://jestjs.io/))
 * Websocket for metrics-api ([socket.io](https://socket.io/docs/v4/typescript/))
 * Kafka KTable as the store ([kafka-streams](https://www.npmjs.com/package/kafka-streams))